isabelroig/DH-150---Isabel-Roig-Penso/README.md

 ### Initial Evaluation of Webpage:

+Nordstrom is a multidepartametal clothing store for people from medium to high budget.
+The sectiohn we are focusing on is the one decicated to the post-mastectomy section.
 The webpage is very informative of the program.
 It shows the services it offers, the different ways of payment through insurance or credit.
 The page focuses more on the ways to make an appointment and get a consult instead of the products its sells.
 In fact, the link for the items that are being sold onlone is found at the very bottom and it is easy to overlook.
 Even though it is a webpage focused for selling clothes, the section for post-masectomy clothes, especially bras, is not very well signaled.
 You either have to use the search box or know of the existance of this main page.

 ### Heuristic Principles: